Thursday, December 31, 2009

 scanf("%d", &starting);

-// initialize graph
+// initialize distance vector

 for(i=1; i<=nodes; i++) D[i] = INF;